andrasg/loxone-influx/readme.md

 # loxone-influx

+## Archival notice

+This solution has been archived in favor of https://github.com/andrasg/telegraf-loxone.

+## About

 This script listens for events on Loxone's websocket (WS) API and adds event data to Influx based on the config.

 The script has a buffer of `bufferSize` for regular events and for an additional `criticalBufferSize` for critical events (marked as such in the config).
 The buffer is used to store events in-memory, in case data cannot be sent to InfluxDb.